spring/spring/game/AI/AAI/AAI ReadMe.txt

 		- Fixed a bug that prevented AAI from building builders under certain conditions (S44 was suffering from that)

-AAI v0.84	- AAI will remove sectors where it lost all its buildings from base (may add them again at any time later though)
+		- AAI will remove sectors where it lost all its buildings from base (may add them again at any time later though)

-		- Added DONT_BUILD keyword to mod cfg files, it works like SCOUTS or ATTACKERS, units listed after DONT_BUILD will not be build by AAI in any case (and will not been taken into account for internal statistics)

 		- Completly redone defence building placement (AAI will now take terrain into account as well as already existing defences) It should give much better results now especially on maps that dont have rather flat terrain